ironfist-15/TalentFindr/README.md

 * Uses websockets for live communication between recruiter and jobseeker.
 * Uses STOMP(simple text oriented message protocol) over websockets for communication
-* The frontend basically starts the websocket connection , while the server waits for json message format, it it to the database and publishes it to all the subscribers in real tine
+* The frontend basically starts the websocket connection , while the server waits for json message format, it saves it to the database and publishes it to all the subscribers in real tine

 The databse is hosted on aiven .